Ninja (gamer): Early life

-Richard Tyler Blevins was born on June 5, 1991, and is of Welsh descent.
-Though born in the Detroit area, he moved with his family to the Chicago suburbs when he was an infant.
-He attended Grayslake Central High School in Grayslake, Illinois, where he played soccer.
+Richard Tyler Blevins was born in Taylor, Michigan, and is of Welsh descent.
+He has two older brothers, Jonathan and Chris.
+He moved with his family to the Chicago suburbs when he was just an infant, where he went on to attend Grayslake Central High School.
 Upon graduation, he decided to play video games professionally, entering tournaments, joining professional organizations, and live streaming his games.

 Career

 Esports and streaming

 Blevins began playing Halo 3 professionally in 2009.
 He played for various organizations including Cloud9, Renegades, Team Liquid, and most recently, Luminosity Gaming.
 Blevins became a streamer in 2011.
 He began playing H1Z1, then moved to PlayerUnknown's Battlegrounds.
 He joined Luminosity Gaming in 2017 first as a Halo player, then to H1Z1, later moving to PUBG, where he won the PUBG Gamescom Invitational Squads classification in August 2017.

 Blevins began streaming the newly released Fortnite Battle Royale shortly after the PUBG Gamescom Invitational.
 His viewership began to grow, which coincided with the game's growth in popularity over the late 2017/early 2018 period.
 His followers on Twitch had grown from 500,000 in September 2017 to over 2 million by March 2018.

 In March 2018, Blevins became the first Twitch streamer to surpass 3 million followers on the platform.
 Later that month, he set the record for the largest concurrent audience on an individual stream (outside of tournament events), 635,000, while playing Fortnite with Drake, Travis Scott, and JuJu Smith-Schuster.
 This stream inspired Epic Games, the developers behind Fortnite, to host a charitable pro-am event featuring popular streamers like Blevins paired with famous celebrities in Fortnite at E3 2018 in June of that year; Blevins paired with electronic musician Marshmello and won the event.
 In April 2018, he broke his own viewing record during his event Ninja Vegas 2018, where he accumulated an audience of about 667,000 live viewers.

 Blevins partnered with Red Bull Esports in June 2018, and held a special Fortnite event, the Red Bull Rise Till Dawn in Chicago on July 21, 2018, where players could challenge him.
 In April 2019, Red Bull released a limited-edition Red Bull can featuring an image of Blevins.

 Blevins' rise in popularity on Twitch is considered to be synergistically tied to the success of Fortnite Battle Royale.
 In December 2018, Blevins estimated he had made close to US$10 million in 2018, while Epic Games reported they had earned over US$3 billion in revenue in the year, primarily due to Fortnite.
 He became the first PC player to surpass 5,000 Fortnite wins that same month.
 To acknowledge Blevins' importance to Fortnite's success, Epic added a Ninja-based cosmetic outfit to the game in January 2020 as the first part of an "Icon Series" for other real-life personalities associated with Fortnite.